Have every right to resign: Disqualified Karnataka MLAs tell SC

 It had issued notification deferring the by-polls and fixed November 11 as the new date for commencement of Model Code of Conduct in Karnataka.

-During the hearing, Rohatgi told the bench that speaker had not given the mandatory seven days to these MLAs to respond to disqualification applications moved against them by Congress and JD(S).
+During the hearing, Rohatgi told the bench that the speaker had not given the mandatory seven days to these MLAs to respond to disqualification applications moved against them by Congress and JD(S).

-"There is no doubt that a member has a indefeasible right to resign (from the house).
+"There is no doubt that a member has an indefeasible right to resign (from the house).
 It is only to be seen that the resignation is voluntary and genuine," he said.

 "The whole thing smacks of vengeance and mala fide," Rohatgi said, adding that "reasonable opportunity" was not given to these MLAs to respond to disqualification applications.